-Sagarmatha National Park is a prerequisite for getting to the Everest Base Camp region.
+Sagarmatha National Park is a prerequisite for the Everest Base Camp region.
 So, you can’t get to the Everest area if you don’t have permission.

 The permission may be obtained at either the Monjo Gate or in Kathmandu.
 There will be a price difference of around $25 (foreigners), $12 (SAARC nationals), and $1 (Nepalese).

-In order to enter the Khumbu area, you will require permission from the Khumbu rural municipality.
+You will require permission from the Khumbu rural municipality to enter the Khumbu area.
 The permits may be purchased at either Lukla or Monjo.
 The first four weeks of a tourist visa cost $16 per foreigner.
 The estimated expenditure for the next twelve weeks is $20.

 From the above information, it is clear that you can’t enter the Everest region without a permit.
-So, bring the following documents needed for getting the permit.
+So, bring the following documents needed for getting the visa.

 - Proof of travel insurance